canonical/charmed-oai-ran/docs/tutorials/getting_started.md

 juju resolve traefik/0
 ```

-## 2. Deploy Charmed OAI RAN CU
+## 2. Deploy Charmed OAI RAN CU and DU

-Create a Terraform module for the Radio Access Network and add Charmed OAI RAN CU to it:
+Create a Terraform module for the Radio Access Network and add Charmed OAI RAN CU and Charmed OAI RAN DU to it:

 ```console
 cat << EOF > ran.tf